Valorant: Agents

-Controller

 Controllers specialize in "slicing up dangerous territory to set their team up for success."
 They use their abilities to create coverage or clear out areas of space with crowd control.
 To help their team enter into enemy territory, their abilities consist of some kind of smoke, as well as molotovs, stuns, or flashes.
 With their smokes, controllers can control sightlines on the map, making it safer to move through the map without getting seen.
 On offense, controllers can smoke off certain sightlines and use their crowd control on common defensive spots to force enemies into the open.
 On defense, controllers can smoke and/or use crowd control on entryways to delay or discourage the enemy team from moving forward.
-The controllers are Astra, Brimstone, Harbor, Omen, and Viper.

-Store

-The store is composed of three sections: Featured, Offers, and Night Market.
-In all three sections, players can buy weapon skins using Valorant Points that change the appearance of their weapon in-game.
-Valorant Points (VP) is an in-game currency that can only be purchased with real currency within the game client.

-Featured

-The featured section of the store changes every two weeks.
-Most of the time, the featured section will have new skin releases (called "bundles") from Riot, giving players a limited opportunity to buy them without having to wait for them to appear in the offers section.

-Offers

-The offers section of the store gives players the ability to buy four randomly chosen unowned skins and the four skins change every 24 hours.

-Night Market

-Night Market is a periodic store that drops at random times in each Act of the game.
-The Night Market includes 6 random weapon skins at randomly discounted prices which is unique to every player.
-Players only receive one set of offers and the offer will last until the Night Market ends.